Kemberlee Burgert recalls the moment she knew.

 Pediatric cardiologist Arpan Doshi, MD, affiliated with Memorial Hermann, reviewed the baby’s test results and diagnosed the baby with Ebstein anomaly, a rare congenital heart defect in which the tricuspid valve, the valve between the upper right chamber (right atrium) and the lower right chamber (right ventricle), isn’t formed properly, allowing blood to leak back into the right atrium.
 The most severe cases can result in heart failure, or even death.
 Often the cause is unknown.

 Walter was flown via Memorial Hermann Life Flight® to Children’s Memorial Hermann Hospital in the Texas Medical Center, where he was placed in the hospital’s Level IV neonatal intensive care unit (NICU).
-There he was cared for by a team of pediatric heart specialists, led by pediatric cardiac surgeon Jorge Salazar, MD, professor and chief of pediatric and congenital heart surgery at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth) and co-director of the Children’s Heart Institute at Children’s Memorial Hermann Hospital.
+There he was cared for by a team of pediatric heart specialists affiliated with the Children’s Heart Institute at Children’s Memorial Hermann Hospital.

 Having just given birth, Kemberlee had to stay behind.
 Jeff went to Kemberlee’s mother’s home to explain to their two daughters, Auden, 11, and Klara, 4, that their baby brother wouldn’t be coming home for Thanksgiving after all, then headed to Children’s Memorial Hermann Hospital.

 Babies with Ebstein anomaly are essentially born with half a functioning heart.
-We knew if we didn’t correct the fundamental problem, his heart would likely fail.”
+His affiliated care team knew if they didn't correct the fundamental problem, his heart would likely fail.

-On December 9, 2019, Dr. Salazar and his team performed surgery on Walter’s heart, repairing the valve and removing a portion of the right atrium, which he says was abnormally large and dilated, alleviating the arrhythmia.
+On December 9, 2019, the affiliated cardiovascular surgery team performed surgery on Walter’s heart, repairing the valve and removing a portion of the right atrium, which he says was abnormally large and dilated, alleviating the arrhythmia.
 The procedure was a success, and Walter’s prognosis is excellent.

 The Burgerts recently celebrated Walter’s first birthday.
 “He’s the happiest kid I have ever seen,” says Kemberlee.
 “He is always smiling and laughing.
 He is truly a joy in every way.
 We are so tremendously thankful, humbled and blessed.
 Walter ended up exactly where he needed to be, in the very best care.”